MinDlessAK/100xDevs-Cohort-2/Week-4/Week-4.2/ReadMe.md

 In this lecture, Harkirat addresses the challenges encountered in vanilla JavaScript while building a Todo application.
 Focusing on the `limitations of manual DOM manipulation` and the `lack of a centralized state`the discussion sets the context for transitioning to React.
 The session highlights the pain points faced during development and introduces `React's declarative and component-based approach as a solution` for more efficient and scalable web development.

+# Full process of reconcilation

+**Defination**
+ The entire process is like react js made a copy that know as virtual dom and virtual dom tell browser dom to represent these things , so when any updated occurs like state ,props or re-render then reconciliation  come into the picture,  when ever change in made in react it create a new virtual dom that compare it to pervious virtual dom , camparision done by diffin algorithm. after compairing fiber came into picture then sechdule changes to the  broswer DOM.
+Fiber can pause, resume, and prioritize updates based on importance (e.g., user interactions over background tasks).

+**Step by step**

+**1. Initial Rendering:**

+React creates the initial virtual DOM (VDOM) based on the component structure and initial state.
+This VDOM is a lightweight, in-memory representation of the UI.
+React instructs the browser to render the real DOM based on the initial VDOM.
+ *2. Updates Triggered:*

+When a state change, prop change, or re-render occurs, React generates a new VDOM tree.
+3. Reconciliation:

+React compares the new VDOM with the previous one to identify the minimal set of changes needed in the real DOM.
+This comparison, known as "diffing," is efficient due to the VDOM's lightweight nature.
+4. Fiber Reconciler:

+It orchestrates the reconciliation process, breaking down updates into smaller, prioritized chunks called "fibers."
+This allows React to:
+Pause, resume, and prioritize updates based on importance (user interactions first).
+Spread work over multiple frames for smoother animations and interactions.
+5. Virtual DOM Updates:

+React applies the necessary changes to the VDOM based on the Fiber reconciler's instructions.
+This involves adding, removing, or modifying elements and their attributes within the VDOM tree.
+6. Real DOM Synchronization:

+React compares the updated VDOM with the real DOM to pinpoint the exact differences.
+It then instructs the browser to perform only the minimal DOM manipulations required to bring it in sync with the VDOM.
+7. Browser Updates:

+The browser executes the DOM operations as instructed by React, reflecting the changes on the user's screen.
+Key Points:

+Virtual DOM as a Buffer: The VDOM acts as an intermediary, allowing React to efficiently calculate changes before applying them to the real DOM, reducing costly browser operations.
+Fiber for Enhanced Performance and UX: Fiber's ability to prioritize updates and spread work over multiple frames leads to smoother rendering, improved responsiveness, and better handling of complex UIs and animations.
+React Controls Real DOM Updates: React always initiates real DOM changes, even though the Fiber reconciler plays a crucial role in planning and optimizing the process.

 # Why React?

 DOM manipulation, in its raw form, poses significant challenges for developers.
 Constructing dynamic websites using the basic primitives offered by the DOM—such as **`document.createElement`**, **`document.appendChild`**, **`element.setAttribute`**, and **`element.children`**—can be a complex and labor-intensive process.
 The inherent difficulty lies in orchestrating intricate interactions and updates within the document structure using these primitive tools.